ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 \end{aligned}
 $$

 Where the $$\{ \lambda_i \}$$ are our Lagrange multipliers.
 Easy.
-But still a trick.
+But it still feels a bit tricky to me.

-Like before, there is a more interesting way to solve this.
-First we'll write the list of constraints and list of constraint values as vectors:
+Like before, there is a more concrete way to solve this, using a generalized inverse.
+First, some notations.
+We'll write the list of constraints and list of constraint values as vectors:

 $$
 \begin{aligned}